Wednesday, September 24, 2014

 Build Your Presence

 There are several ways for employers to get involved with the students and increase their reach to qualified candidates.
 Participating in career-related events puts employers and recruiters in a more intimate setting with students and increases company visibility.
 Events that the EMP Career Services office has held in the past include mock interviews, site visits to companies, visits to campus by various companies, and etiquette lunches.
 We are always open to new ideas and excited to work with companies to find the best plan for recruiting.
-For more details on upcoming events or If you are interested in participating in any events, please contact Tanya Andrien.
+For more details on upcoming events or if you are interested in participating in any events, please contact Brooks Hanna.

 Interested in increasing your visibility amongst EMP students?
 Consider sponsoring a meal (breakfast, lunch or dinner) or career-services event during the 9-week summer session held early June to early August or in the regular fall/spring sessions.
 Employers will gain exclusive contact with students and be able to speak to the student population about their companies and potential career opportunities.
-For more details or to propose ideas for an event, please contact Tanya Andrien.
+For more details or to propose ideas for an event, please contact Brooks Hanna.

 Find Your Dream Job!